 In this Article

-- Depression Or Stress
+2. Depression or Stress

-- Eating Junk Between Meals
+3. Eating Junk Between Meals

-- Excessive Intake of Juices
+4. Excessive Intake of Fluids

-- Lack of Physical Activity
+6. Lack of Physical Activity

 How Much Food Is Sufficient for Toddlers?

-You may sometimes mistake your toddler’s nature decrease in appetite as lack of appetite.
 Here is a chart of nutrients that your toddler needs on a daily basis.

-|Grains||85 grams||100-150 grams||· Bread
+|Grains||85 grams||100-150 grams||

-|Protein Foods||55 grams||85-100 grams||· Cooked meat, chicken, seafood
+|Protein Foods||55 grams||85-100 grams||

-|Dairy||2 cup||2 ½ Cups||· Milk
+|Dairy||2 cup||2 ½ Cups||

-How to Increase Appetite In Toddlers?
+How to Increase a Toddler’s Appetite